Running up the score: Non-sporting examples

-James Holzhauer was noted for his running up the score during his run on the game show Jeopardy!, continuing to make aggressive wagers even after it was clear the game was a "runaway" victory (a term used by the Jeopardy! fanbase), where even if the other two contestants bet all their winnings in Final Jeopardy!, they could not overcome Holzhauer's much-larger leading score at the end of Double Jeopardy!, with Holzhauer merely needed to bet the difference between him and the second-place winner, minus $1.
+James Holzhauer was noted for ostensibly running up the score during his run on the game show Jeopardy!, continuing to make aggressive wagers even after it was clear the game was a "runaway victory", a term used by the Jeopardy! fanbase to indicate that, even if the other two contestants bet all their winnings in Final Jeopardy!, they would not overcome Holzhauer's leading Double Jeopardy! score.
+Indeed, to ensure an overall win Holzhauer only needed to bet the difference between his and two times the second-place winnings, minus $1.
+In this case however, running up the score is not in bad faith: because winners are awarded the actual dollar figure they earn during the show, Holzhauer had a legitimate financial incentive to maximize his winnings.

-Holzhauer had a financial incentive to do so, as winners take home the money they earn during the show, and he went on to set several of the show's records for single-game and single-week earnings.
-Running up the score is usually only possible in games where prizes are open-ended, or where a game's rules can be exploited to continuously win new opportunities to win additional money or prizes (as Michael Larson did in his 1984 Press Your Luck appearance; he had memorized the board to keep winning money that came with additional board spins).
+Running up the score is especially alluring in games where prizes are open-ended, or where a game's rules can be exploited to continuously win new opportunities to win additional money or prizes (as Michael Larson did in his 1984 Press Your Luck appearance; he had memorized the board to keep winning money that came with additional board spins).
 In games that operate on a point system, while a score can still be run up, there is less incentive to do so, since the prize is fixed; most games that operate on a ladder or jackpot system for prizes cannot be run up.